robrotheram/go-watch2gether/README.md

 Listen in dissord.
 Using commands that do not iterfeer with Rythm Bot commands.
 (Currently supports only YT through the bot) Full list of commands
 ```
-- !w help : This is a Help Command
+- !help : This is a Help Command
-- !w history : List videos alreay played
+- !history : List videos alreay played
-- !w join : Join Bot to a voice channel
+- !join : Join Bot to a voice channel
-- !w leave : Disconnect Bot from channel
+- !leave : Disconnect Bot from channel

-- !w pause : Pause Video
+- !pause : Pause Video
-- !w skip : Skip to next video in the Queue
+- !skip : Skip to next video in the Queue
-- !w play : Play Video
+- !play : Play Video
-- !w stop : Stop Video
+- !stop : Stop Video
-- !w queue : List videos in the Queue
+- !queue : List videos in the Queue
-- !w add <video> : Add Video to Queue
+- !add <video> : Add Video to Queue

-- !w playlist load <name>
+- !playlist load <name>
-- !w status : Current Status of what is playing
+- !status : Current Status of what is playing
-- !w watch : Get Link to room
+- !watch : Get Link to room
 ```

 ### Playlists